hmarthinsen/coactor/README.md

 The runtime is the object that owns all the actors and schedulers.
 When an actor wants to spawn another actor, it calls a method on the runtime object to spawn the new actor.
 The method inserts the new actor into an appropriate scheduler so that it can begin execution.

+The runtime can perform the following tasks:

+- Spawn a new actor.
+- Erase an actor.
+- Send a message to an actor.

+When an actor want to spawn an actor or send a message, it calls methods on the runtime to do this.

+When actor A sends a message to actor B, the following will happen:

+- If actor B has status *done*, nothing happens.
+- If actor B has status *ready* or *running*, the message is placed in B's message queue.
+- If actor B has status *blocked*, the message is placed in B's message queue and B's status becomes *ready*.